ysndr/MSc-Thesis/chapter/background.md

 Developed under open source license on GitHub^[https://github.com/microsoft/language-server-protocol/], the protocol allows developers of editors and languages to work independently on the support for new languages.
 If supported by both server and client, the LSP now supports more than 24 language features^[https://microsoft.github.io/language-server-protocol/specifications/specification-current/] including code completion, code navigation facilities, contextual information such as types or documentation, formatting, and more

-### Motivation

-Since its release, the LSP has grown to be supported by a multitude of languages and editors[@langservers @lsp-website], solving a long-standing problem with traditional IDEs.

-Before the inception of language servers, it was the editors' individual responsibility to implement specialized features for any language of interest.
-Under the constraint of limited resources, editors had to position themselves on a spectrum between specializing on integrated support for a certain subset of languages and being generic over the language providing only limited support.
-As the former approach offers a greater business value, especially for proprietary products most professional IDEs gravitate towards excellent (and exclusive) support for single major languages, i.e. XCode and Visual Studio for the native languages for Apple and Microsoft Products respectively as well as JetBrains' IntelliJ platform and RedHat's Eclipse.
-Problematically, this results in less choice for developers and possible lock-in into products subjectively less favored but unique in their features for a certain language.
-The latter approach was taken by most text editors which in turn offered only limited support for any language.

-Popularity statistics^[https://web.archive.org/web/20160625140610/https://pypl.github.io/IDE.html] shows that except Vim and Sublime Text, both exceptional general text editors, the top 10 most popular IDEs were indeed specialized products.
-The fact that some IDEs are offering support for more languages through (third-party) extensions, due to the missing standards and incompatible implementing languages/APIs, does not suffice to solve the initial problem that developing any sort of language support requires redundant resources.

-This is especially difficult for emerging languages, with possibly limited development resources to be put towards the development of language tooling.
-Consequently, community efforts of languages any size vary in scope, feature completeness and availability.

-The Language Server Protocol aims to solve this issue by specifying a JSON-RPC[^Remote Procedure Call] API that editors (clients) can use to communicate with language servers.
-Language servers are programs that implement a set of IDE features for one language and exposing access to these features through the LSP, allowing to focus development resources to a single project that is above all unrelated to editor-native APIs for analytics processing code representation and GUI integration.
-Consequently, now only a single implementation of a language server is required, instead of one for each editor and editor maintainers can concentrate on offering the best possible LSP client support to their product independent of the language.

 ### JSON-RPC